<<<<< JOB DESTRUCTION NEWSLETTER No. 1989

 orange specks floating in the syringes.
 Other complaints noted "wispy

-debris" or "yellow-orange sediment" that caused the normally clear product
+debris" or "yellow-orange sediment" that caused the normally clear

 to be tan, orange, "muddy" and "dingy brown" in color.